You can enter formulae in several ways: using the icons, or by typing on the keyboard, or by a mixture of both methods.

 Click the cell in which you want to enter the formula.

-Click the Function icon on the Formula Bar.
+Click the Formula icon on the Formula Bar.

 You will now see an equals sign in the input line and you can begin to enter the formula.